Alicya Eyo: Bad Girls

 At the end of the sixth series (in which Eyo did not appear), the character of Denny Blood was voted the sixth favourite inmate on Bad Girls: Most Wanted.
 Denny's tragic upbringing, lead to the touching and tragic storylines with her mother, Jessie Devlin (played by Denise Black), and the relationship with stand-in mother Yvonne Atkins (Linda Henry).
 Blood also met the love of her life Shaz Wiley (Lindsey Fawcett), who died at the end of Series 4.
 Denny was devastated but found comfort in painting and was last seen being transferred to an open prison to serve the rest of her sentence.
 Just before Bad Girls was axed, the Bad Girls creators were going to ask Eyo to reprise her role as Denny.

 During this time, Eyo also appeared in the film The Low Down, in an episode of Urban Gothic and in Tube Tales.
 Since leaving Bad Girls, Eyo appeared in Holby City twice, as two separate characters, and the BBC daytime drama Doctors.
 Eyo plays Gaynor Harvey in Shed Productions drama Bombshell.
 However, Bombshell still has not been shown in the UK, but has aired in New Zealand.

 Theatre

-Eyo has studied at the Court Theater Training Company and has been working professionally for 14 years.
-Eyo has also performed at various theatres including the Royal Court Theatre, Nottingham.
+Eyo studied at the Court Theatre Training Company in London, graduating in 1996.
+Since her graduation Eyo has also performed at various theatres including the Royal Court Theatre, Theatre Royal (Nottingham), Theatre 503 and the Everyman (Liverpool).
 She also performed in the critically acclaimed play Any Which Way.